Searching, Sorting, and Cake Cutting in Rounds: Introduction

-The issue of rounds in cake cutting was studied in Branzei and Nisan~\cite{BN19}, where the goal is to bound the communication complexity of protocols depending on the fairness notion.
-The query complexity of proportional cake cutting with different entitlements was studied by Segal-Halevi~\cite{Halevi18}, which showed a lower bound of $2n-2$ cut queries and an upper bound of $ O(n\log{n})$.
-The query complexity of consensus halving was studied in Deligkas, Filos{-}Ratsikas, and Hollender~\cite{DFH20}, which studied monotone valuations and introduced a generalization of the Robertson-Webb query model for this class.
+The issue of rounds in cake cutting was studied in \cite{BN19}, where the goal is to bound the communication complexity of protocols depending on the fairness notion.
+The query complexity of proportional cake cutting with different entitlements was studied by \cite{Halevi18}.
+The query complexity of consensus halving was studied in \cite{DFH20} for monotone valuations, with an appropriate generalization of the Robertson-Webb query model.
+The query complexity of cake cutting in one round, i.e. in the simultaneous setting, was studied in \cite{BBKP14}.

+Many works analyzed the complexity of fair division in models such as cake cutting and multiple divisible and indivisible goods. \cite{DeligkasFH21,GoldbergHS20,Cheze_whp_ef,GoldbergHIMS20,FHSZ20,FHHH21,AlonGraur,PlautR19,BiloCFIMPVZ19,deligkas2022complexity} studied the complexity of cake cutting.
+Indivisible goods were studied, e.g., in~\cite{OPS21_few_queries} for their query complexity and in ~\cite{MS21_closing_gaps,ChaudhuryKMS21} for algorithms.
+Cake cutting with separation was studied in~\cite{ElkindSS21}, fair division of a graph or graphical cake cutting in \cite{graph_fair_division,Bei2019DividingAG}, multi-layered cakes in ~\cite{IgarashiM21}, fair cutting in practice in~\cite{KyropoulouOS22}, and cake cutting where some parts are good and others bad in ~\cite{cake_burned} and when the whole cake is a ``bad'' in \cite{ijcai2018p31}.
+Branch-choice protocols were developed in~\cite{IaruGoldberg21} as a simpler yet expressive alternative for GCC protocols from \cite{BranzeiCKP16}.
+A body of work analyzed truthful cake cutting both in the standard (RW) query model~\cite{mossel_tamuz,BM15} and in the direct revelation model~\cite{truth_justice_and_cake_cutting,BU2023103904,bei2022truthful,Tao22}.